ginobaltazar7/66daysofdata/SQL/sparql_using_postgres/README.md

 There are detailed setup instructions here -> [rdf_fdw readme](https://github.com/jimjonesbr/rdf_fdw)

-The demo requires a running PostgreSQL instance and which in this demo's case was facilitate using Docker and a postgreSQLv16 image.
+The demo requires a running PostgreSQL instance and which in this demo's case was facilitated using Docker and a postgreSQLv16 image.

 There is an additional note that in order for `rdf_fdw` to convert the data retrieved from the RDF triplestore into a format that can be interpreted by PostgreSQL, it must first load all the retrieved data into memory.
 Thus, if large volumes of data are done with a single query, PostgreSQL will need sufficient memory, or otherwise retrieve the data in chunks by using `rdf_fdw_clone_table` or an alternative customized script.